 Meaning

-“I don’t need to go onto Facebook and pretend to have friends I’ve never even met.
+The message behind “I don’t need to go onto Facebook and pretend to have friends I’ve never even met.
 To my mind, that kind of destroys the meaning of the word ‘friend.’
 I take exception to that.
-Because I value and respect friendship.” presents a viewpoint centered on friendship.
-It implies that friendships grow through trust and support and encourages us to remember that shared moments build loyalty.
+Because I value and respect friendship.” revolves around friendship.
+It suggests that friendships grow through trust and support, making it relatable to many people's experiences.

 Theme